shnok/l2-unity/README.md

 ## What are the expected features?

 For now the aim is to create a basic demo, therefore only basic features will be available:
-- Client-side Pathfinding 🛠️ (Need to search for path in neighbor terrains)
+- Client-side Pathfinding 🛠️ (Need to search for path in neighboring terrains)
 - Click to move and WASD movements ✅
 - Camera collision ✅
 - Basic UI